tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Mr. Muffins stood in the center of the living room, wobbling on unsteady legs, blood pouring from an open gash along the top of his bald head.
 His miniature derby hat had fallen off and was floating like a paper boat in the growing red pool collecting at his feet.

-Mr. Muffins was holding his head with his gloved hands, now stained bright scarlet, and it looked like he could've been holding his own head together.
+Mr. Muffins was holding his temples with his gloved hands, now stained bright scarlet, and it looked like he could've been holding his own head together.

 "I tell ya..."
 Mr. Muffins groaned, "I got a splittin' headache..."